 - You can purchase short term disability while pregnant

 - You really should purchase a policy if you can

-You can purchase short term disability insurance while you are already pregnant.
+You can purchase short term disability insurance for maternity leave while you are already pregnant.
 This answer holds true for group policies, individual policies bought at work, and those purchased directly.

 Many group policies sold at worksite locations are guaranteed issue: meaning that no health questions are asked.
 At some point, your employer offered the option to employees, and enough of your co-workers enrolled in the policy to meet the carrier’s participation requirements.
 If you are a new employee, you can get a policy during your initial open enrollment with no medical questions to answer.